CPJKU/msmd/tutorial.md

 from sheet_music.alignments import detect_system_regions_ly
 systems_as_corners = detect_system_regions_ly(img)

-# To update the MuNG staff objects, see SheetManager.detect_systems() method.
+# To update the MuNG staff objects, see MSMDManager.detect_systems() method.
-# Then, persist the MuNGs back to the score: see SheetManager.save_mung()
+# Then, persist the MuNGs back to the score: see MSMDManager.save_mung()